ROSA-KH/DBMS-lab-experiment-/README.md

-# DBMS Lab Experiments
+# 📘 DBMS Lab Experiments – MySQL

-This repository contains MySQL-based implementations for common database operations taught in a **Database Management Systems (DBMS)** lab.
-Each experiment includes aim, theory, syntax, SQL code, and results where applicable.

-> ✅ Designed for students and educators to practice SQL operations and understand database concepts effectively.
+Welcome to the **Database Management Systems Lab** repository!
+This project contains all the essential SQL experiments commonly practiced in university labs using **MySQL**.

+---

+## 👨‍🎓 About the Project

+This lab file is created by a **2nd Year B.Tech CSE student (4th Semester)** for academic purposes.
+It covers basic to intermediate SQL concepts using practical examples.

+> ⚠️ **Note:** This is a student-level project and not meant for professional deployment.
+If you find it helpful, feel free to use it and share with your classmates.
+Enjoy learning SQL! 😊

 ---